aliz-ai/blueprint-repository/readmes/forecasting.md

 ## How to use

-There are two main parts in the code now.
-The Kubeflow Pipeline implemented in a Python file and a Python library packaged as base image for the pipeline components.
+There are two main parts in the code now: the Kubeflow Pipeline implemented in a Python file and a Python library packaged as base image for the pipeline components.

 To use this code you need to: